 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this interim rule, call or e-mail Mr. Scott Whalen, Marine Safety Unit Port Arthur, TX; telephone 409-719-5086, e-mail email@example.com.
+If you have questions on this proposed rule, call or e-mail Mr. Scott Whalen, Marine Safety Unit Port Arthur, Coast Guard; telephone 409-719-5086, e-mail firstname.lastname@example.org.
 If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Public Participation and Request for Comments

 To submit your comment online, go to http://www.regulations.gov, click on the “submit a comment” box, which will then become highlighted in blue.
-Insert “USCG-2009-0316” in the “Keyword” box.
-Click “Search” then in the interim rule row click on the balloon shape in the “Actions” column.
-If you submit comments by mail or hand delivery, submit them in an unbound format, no larger than 81/2 by 11 inches, suitable for copying and electronic filing.
+In the “Document Type” drop down menu select “Proposed Rule” and insert “USCG-2009-0316” in the “Keyword” box.
+Click “Search” then click on the balloon shape in the “Actions” column.
+If you submit your comments by mail or hand delivery, submit them in an unbound format, no larger than 81/2; by 11 inches, suitable for copying and electronic filing.
 If you submit comments by mail and would like to know that they reached the Facility, please enclose a stamped, self-addressed postcard or envelope.
-We will consider all comments and material received during the comment period and may change this rule based on your comments.
+We will consider all comments and material received during the comment period and may change the rule based on your comments.

 Viewing Comments and Documents